ivandotv/graphql-no-alias/README.md

 The declaration can be customized to have a different name, different default `allow` value, and it can also be passed a custom error function that is executed when the validation fails.

-In the next example, `validation` will allow `3` calls to the same field by default, directive name will be changed to `NoBatchCalls`, and there will be a custom error message.
+In the next example, `validation` will allow `3` calls to the same field by default, the directive name will be changed to `NoBatchCalls`, and there will be a custom error message.

 ```ts
 const { typeDefs, validation } = createValidation(3,'NoBatchCalls',(